IDDRS Framework

 Summary

-The relationship between natural resources and armed conflict is well known and documented, evidenced by numerous examples from all over the world.
-Natural resources may be implicated all along the peace continuum, from contributing to grievances, to financing armed groups, to supporting livelihoods and recovery via the sound management of natural resources.
+The relationship between natural resources and armed conflict is well known and doc-umented, evidenced by numerous examples from all over the world.1 Natural resources may be implicated all along the peace continuum, from contributing to grievances, to financing armed groups, to supporting livelihoods and recovery through their sound management.
 Furthermore, the economies of countries suffering from armed conflict are often marked by unsustainable or illicit trade in natural resources, thereby tying conflict areas to the rest of the world through global supply chains.
-For DDR processes to be effective, practitioners should consider both the risks and opportunities that natural resource management may pose to their efforts.
+For DDR processes to be effective, practitioners should consider both the risks and opportunities that nat-ural resource management may pose to their efforts.

-As part of the war economy, natural resources may be exploited and traded directly by, or through local communities under the auspices of, armed groups, organized criminal groups or members of the security sector, and eventually be placed on national and international markets through trade with multinational companies.
-This not only reinforces the actors directly implicated in the conflict, but it also undermines the good governance of natural resources needed to support development and sustainable peace.
-Once conflict is underway, natural resources may be exploited to finance the acquisition of weapons and ammunition and to reinforce the war economy, linking armed groups and even the security sector to international markets and organized criminal groups.
+As part of the war economy, natural resources may be exploited and traded di-rectly by or through local communities under the auspices of armed groups, organ-ized criminal groups or members of the security sector, and eventually be placed on national and international markets through trade with multinational companies.
+This pattern not only shores up the actors directly implicated in the conflict, but it also un-dermines the good governance of natural resources needed to support development and sustainable peace.
+Once conflict is underway, natural resources may be exploited to finance the acquisition of weapons and ammunition and to reinforce the war econ-omy, linking armed groups and even the security sector to international markets and organized criminal groups.

-These dynamics are challenging to address through DDR processes, but are necessary to contend with if sustainable peace is to be achieved.
-When DDR processes promote good governance practices, transparent policies and community engagement around natural resource management, they can also simultaneously address conflict drivers and the impacts of armed conflict on the environment and host communities.
+These dynamics are challenging to address through DDR processes, but should be contended with if sustainable peace is to be achieved.
+When DDR processes promote good governance practices, transparent policies and community engagement around natural resource management, they can simultaneously address conflict drivers and the impacts of armed conflict on the environment and host communities.
 Issues of land rights, equal access to natural resources for livelihoods, equitable distribution of their benefits, and sociocultural disparities may all underpin the drivers of conflict that motivate individuals and groups to take up arms.
-It is critical that DDR practitioners take these linkages into account to avoid exacerbating existing grievances or creating new conflicts, as well as to effectively use natural resource management to contribute to sustainable peace.
+It is critical that DDR practitioners take these linkages into account to avoid exacerbating existing grievances or creating new conflicts, and to effectively use natural resource management to contribute to sus-tainable peace.

-This module aims to contribute to DDR processes that are grounded in a clear understanding of how natural resource management can contribute to sustainable peace and reduce the likelihood of a resurgence of conflict.
-It considers how DDR practitioners can integrate youth, women, persons with disabilities and other key specific needs groups when addressing natural resource management in reintegration.
-It also includes guidance on relevant natural resource management related issues like public health, disaster-risk reduction, resiliency and climate change.
-With enhanced interagency cooperation, coordination and dialogue among relevant stakeholders working in DDR, natural resource management and governance sectors – especially national actors – these linkages can be addressed in a more conscious and deliberate manner for sustainable peace.
+This module aims to contribute to DDR processes that are grounded in a clear un-derstanding of how natural resource management can contribute to sustainable peace and reduce the likelihood of a resurgence of conflict.
+It considers how DDR practition-ers can integrate youth, women, persons with disabilities and other key specific needs groups when addressing natural resource management in reintegration.
+It also includes guidance on relevant issues related to natural resource management, including public health, disaster-risk reduction, resilience and climate change.
+With enhanced intera-gency cooperation, coordination and dialogue among relevant stakeholders working in DDR, natural resource management and governance sectors – especially national actors – these linkages can be addressed in a more conscious and deliberate manner for sustainable peace.

-Lastly, this module recognizes that the degree to which natural resources are incorporated into DDR processes will vary based on the political economy of a given context, size, resource availability, partners and capacity.
-While some contexts may have different agencies or stakeholders with expertise in natural resource management to inform context analyses, assessment processes and subsequent programme design and implementation, DDR processes may also need to rely primarily on external experts and partners.
-However, limited natural resource management capacities within a DDR process should not discourage practitioners from capitalizing on the opportunities or guidance available, or to seek collaboration and possible programme synergies with other partners that can offer natural resource management expertise.
-For example, in settings where the UN has no mission presence, such capacity and expertise may also be found within the UN country team, civil society, and/or academia.
+Lastly, this module recognizes that the degree to which natural resources are in-corporated into DDR processes will vary based on the political economy of a given context, resource availability, partners and capacity.
+While some contexts may have different agencies or stakeholders with expertise in natural resource management to inform context analyses, assessment processes, and subsequent programme design and implementation, DDR processes may also need to rely primarily on external ex-perts and partners.
+However, limited natural resource management capacities within a DDR process should not discourage practitioners from capitalizing on the opportu-nities or guidance available, or from seeking collaboration and possible programme synergies with other partners that can offer natural resource management expertise.
+For example, in settings where the UN has no mission presence, such capacity and expertise may be found within the UN country team, civil society and/or academia.

 module6.40